Discover How to Be a Supportive Partner When You’re Both Exhausted

 The way you reconnect at the end of the day.

-In healthy relationships, connection is not only something couples feel on vacations, date nights, or during deep talks.
-It is something they build in small, ordinary ways over and over again.
+Connection is not only something couples feel on vacations, date nights, or during deep talks.

 The bond between partners is not usually strengthened by intensity.
-It is strengthened by repetition.

 You just need to start turning toward each other in small, meaningful ways.